'Ketamine Queen' accused of selling fatal dose to Matthew Perry agrees to plead guilty

 Prosecutors will drop three other counts related to the distribution of ketamine, and one count of distribution of methamphetamine that was unrelated to the Perry case.

 Sangha will officially change her plea to guilty at an upcoming hearing, where sentencing will be scheduled, prosecutors said.
 She could get up to 45 years in prison.
-An email sent to Sangha's lawyers seeking comment was not immediately answered.
+The judge is not bound to follow any terms of the plea agreement, but prosecutors said in the document that they will ask for less than the maximum.

-She and Dr. Salvador Plasencia, who signed his own plea deal on June 16, had been the primary targets of the investigation.
-Three other defendants — Dr. Mark Chavez, Kenneth Iwamasa and Erik Fleming — agreed to plead guilty last year in exchange for their cooperation, which included statements implicating Sangha and Plasencia.
+She and Dr. Salvador Plasencia, who pleaded guilty last month, had been the primary targets of the investigation.
+Three other defendants — Dr. Mark Chavez, Kenneth Iwamasa and Erik Fleming — pleaded guilty in exchange for their cooperation, which included statements implicating Sangha and Plasencia.

-Perry was found dead in his Los Angeles home by Iwamasa, his assistant, on Oct.
-28, 2023.
+Perry was found dead in his Los Angeles home by Iwamasa, his assistant.
 The medical examiner ruled that ketamine, typically used as a surgical anesthetic, was the primary cause of death.

+Sangha presented a posh lifestyle on Instagram, with photos of herself with the rich and famous in cities around the globe.
+Prosecutors said she privately presented herself as a dealer who sold to the same kind of high-class customers.

-The actor had been using the drug through his regular doctor as a legal, but off-label, treatment for depression, which has become increasingly common.
+Perry had been using ketamine through his regular doctor as a legal, but off-label, treatment for depression, which has become increasingly common.
 Perry, 54, sought more ketamine than his doctor would give him.
 He began getting it from Plasencia about a month before his death, then started getting still more from Sangha about two weeks before his death, prosecutors said.

 Perry and Iwamasa found Sangha through Perry’s friend Fleming.
 In their plea agreements, both men described the subsequent deals in detail.